-Body Along with tattoos, piercing, branding and scarification, implants are a type of body modification, or body art as some call it.
+Body implants along with tattoos, piercing, branding and scarification are a type of body modification or body art as some call it.

 The most commonly used materials are titanium, soft solid silicone, and Teflon.
 Other materials such as stainless steel can be used, but some people can develop an allergic reaction and reject the implant.
 The procedure itself is quite safe, but as with any sort of body modification, there are some risks.

 Steve says, “We can sterilize our instrumentation, we can make the area that we’re working around aseptic, we can control to some small extent airborne pathogens, but otherwise that’s the max of what we can do.”